adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 # Five things you notice when you first arrive in Czech Republic

 Czech Republic is probably one of the most underrated destinations in the world.
 It has beautiful landscapes, great job opportunities *-especially in the area of IT-*, a quite large expat community and amazing entertainment opportunities.

-Here area the first five things you notice as soon as you arrive into a Czech city.
+In this article I write about the first five things you notice as soon as you arrive into a Czech city.

 ### 1.- Cobblestones everywhere